mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

 ====================

 If desired, users can specify custom data cuts on SuomiNet data used by the package.
-Data cuts are defined using a 2 dimensional dictionary of boundary values.
+Data cuts are defined using a 2-dimensional dictionary of boundary values.
 The first key specifies which receiver the data cuts apply to.
 The second key specifies what values to cut.
 Following SuomiNet's naming convention, values that can be cut include the following: